bigmlcom/bigmler/docs/index.rst

 	               --annotations-file annotations.json \
 	               --output-dir output

-BigML uses a BigML-COCO syntax to provide labels or regions associated to images.
+BigML uses a BigML-COCO syntax to provide labels associated to images.
 The annotations file should contain a list of dictionaries and each dictionary corresponds to one of the images.
 The reference to the annotated image is provided in the ``file`` attribute.

 .. code-block:: JSON